Microsoft Defender for Endpoint series – Onboard Defender for Endpoint – Part3

 Of course – sometimes customers use different platforms; most of the time the Group Policy script can be used easily via other deployment toolings like for example; Altiris, DesktopCentral, and Ansible for Windows.

-Important; Announced August 3, 2022; Microsoft announced the following: Announcement Microsoft Defender for Endpoint for Servers removal from price list.
+Update 3 August 2022 Announced August 3, 2022; Microsoft announced the following: Announcement Microsoft Defender for Endpoint for Servers removal from the price list.
 There are upcoming changes to our server protection offering.
 Source.
-Based on the announcement it sounds Defender for Endpoint for Servers will be removed in the future – and the only way is to use Defender for Cloud for server onboardings.

 Based on my own opinion, the advice is the following: